Beta Readers

 • “What could have been done to make the book more satisfying?”

 These are suggestions.
-You must steer the conversation corresponding to their earlier responses.
+You must steer the conversation corresponding to earlier responses.

 Perhaps you have your own uncertainties about a character, scene, or a stretch of dialogue.
 Be prepared to ask details: